adriancostin6/VoIP-Analyzer/README.md

     1. Creates a SIP packet from the information provided
     1. Validates the packet by checking for the correct syntax and presence of mandatory headers (for SIP requests)
     1. If the packet is valid it sends it over the network to the specified address and port.

-## How to build and run the application:

-1. From the root directory of the project, create a new folder using `mkdir build`
-1. Change directory into the build directory with `cd build`
-1. Run CMake using the `cmake ..` command
-1. Run Make using the `make` command
-1. Building the project will generate a `cap` output file, which you can run using `sudo ./cap` (packet capture requires root privileges)